panva/jose/docs/jws/flattened/sign/classes/FlattenedSign.md

 ▸ **setProtectedHeader**(`protectedHeader`): `this`

-Sets the JWS Protected Header on the FlattenedSign object.
+Sets the JWS Protected Header.
+May only be called once.

 #### Parameters